 - It puts the child in control of what to do with this information in the future so they can make their own decisions in this matter

 Children over 8 years of age have a lot bigger understanding.
 They are your children, you will know best how to make them understand.
-It is up to you, you know his personality and it very much depends on how you feel about this issue – kids can feel it.
-Sometimes they won’t understand immediately so try to explain how there are not blood related with one or both of the parents and that this in any way doesn’t lessen your feelings for them.
+It is up to you, you know their personality and it very much depends on how you feel about this issue – kids can feel it.
+It may happen that they will not grasp the idea of egg donation child so try to explain how there are not blood related with one or both of the parents.
+Also explain that this in any way does not lessen your feelings for them.
 If like we said the child is 8 years old or older, they may be in a bit of a shock at first.
-The child might be angry and depending on their age, the older they are, the angrier they could get because of the fact you did not tell them earlier.
-Sadness is another issue, knowing they are not entirely connected with their parents.
-However, this could also happen later to a child who was told about their origins at an early age.
-Remember that every reaction is natural and don’t worry if the child gets angry or sad, that is perfectly normal.
+The child might be angry and, depending on their age, the older they are, the angrier they could get because of the fact you did not tell them earlier.
+Sadness is another issue, knowing they are not entirely related to their parents.
+However, this could also happen later to a child who was told about being a donor baby at an early age.
+Remember that every reaction is natural and do not worry if the child gets angry or sad – that is perfectly normal.
 Let the child feel what they want to feel, then talk with them again and it will be much better.

-Talking to family and friends
+Talking with family and friends about egg donation